aitechwizards/Flight-Delay-or-Cancellations/README.md

 ## Flights Delay Predication
 ---
 This a Data Science Project.
-It will help us to predict aircart dealy or cancellation.
+It will help us to predict aircart dealy.
+This is a classification problem.
 # Getting Started
 ---
 ### Prerequisites

 ---
  - Python 3.7
+ - scikit-learn
+ - Tensorflow
+ - matplotlib
+ - seaborn
- -
+ - pandas
- ### Deployment
- ---